- <div

 Titles of People

 - Titles should be uppercase in lists and on business cards.

 Titles of Publications

-- Titles of books, periodicals, (including online magazines), movies, television series, plays, works of art, musical compositions, collections of poetry, long poems published separately, and names of fund raising campaigns are italicized.
+- Titles of books, periodicals, (including online magazines), movies, television series, plays, works of art, musical compositions, collections of poetry, and long poems published separately.

 - Titles of lectures, speeches, episodes of television and radio series, songs, poems, articles from newspapers and periodicals, chapters, short stories, essays, and individual parts of books are set in roman type and within quotation marks.